 - ChildStart Inc: Assessed Head Start classrooms in Sonoma and Napa counties for asthma triggers, mitigated triggers, and provided asthma education for classroom teachers

 - Environmental Health Coalition: Recruited and trained San Diego's Barrio Logan community residents on the health effects of community planning so they could participate in a local community planning process.

 - Shasta Head Start: performed inspections of their Head Start classrooms, removed asthma triggers, and provide asthma education to classroom teachers and parents of children with asthma.

-managers in switching to integrated pest management; and developed and implement state and local policies that minimize home pesticide use and promote healthy indoor environments.
+- Californians for Pesticide Reform: Educate Los Angeles tenants and landlords, assist nonprofit housing managers in switching to integrated pest management, and develop and implement state and local policies that minimize home pesticide use.

-• Center for Community Action and Environmental Justice educated 150 community residents in a 10 week environmental health course, developed three neighborhood assessment teams, and developed three policy solutions for each of the three neighborhood communities.
+- Center for Community Action and Environmental Justice: Eeducate community residents in a 10 week environmental health course, develop neighborhood assessment and policy teams.

-• Fresno County Department of Public Health recruited new, diverse stakeholder to their workgroup to add a health element to the general plan, created a toolkit for use by planners, held two community awareness and media events, and urged government officials to identify a minimum of two strategies to improve air quality and reduce asthma risks.
+- Fresno County Department of Public Health: Recruit diverse stakeholders to add a health element to their general plan, create a toolkit for use by planners, hold community and media events, and identify strategies to improve air quality and reduce asthma risks and include in plan.

-• Sonoma County Asthma Coalition used their grant to train local housing code enforcement staff on indoor air quality issues and facilitated the addition of more resources on housing and asthma on Sonoma County’s Environmental Health Division website.
+- Sonoma County Asthma Coalition: Trained housing code enforcement staff on indoor air quality issues and created resources on housing and asthma for Sonoma County’s Environmental Health Division website.